Paxlord/paxloader-basemod/README.md

 };
 ```

-- ```Attach()``` : Is executed once when this mod is loaded into memory, this should be used as an initialization function for 90% of cases.
-This also where you should set up your hooks and where you should offset your addresses.
+- ```Attach()``` : Is executed once when the mod is loaded into memory, this should be used as an initialization function for 90% of cases.
+This is also where you should set up your hooks and where you should offset your addresses.
-- ```Detach()``` : Is meant to be used as a clean up function, **Not Implemented Yet** will be implemented when I find a use for it.
+- ```Detach()``` : Is meant to be used as a clean up function, (**Not Implemented Yet** will be implemented when I find a decent way to detect the game shutting down in the loader.)
 - ```DrawUI()``` : Has direct access to the injected ImGUI context and can call any ImGUI function from there.
+By default everything drawn here will be inside the main mod menu inside a collapsible header with mod display name.
+ImGui supports Child Windows if you need seperate UI Context outside of the main mod menu.
-- ```UpdateXX()``` : Direct access to the main update function in game.
-The code here runs every GAME frame.
-Pretty useful for catching unstable pointers and reading inputs.
+- ```UpdateQuest()``` : Direct access to the main update function in game.
+The code here runs every GAME frame while the player is inside a quest.
+Pretty useful for catching unstable pointers and doing stuff like reading inputs.
+- ```UpdateLobby()``` : Same as UpdateQuest but runs every game frame while the player is in Mezeporta. (**Not Implemented Yet** will be implemented when I find a good enough hooking point.)
 - ```InitImGUIContext()``` : Should not be touched, is used to pass the main context at initialization.

 ## Config.h